Monthly YES Winners

 Previous University-Wide Monthly YES Winners

-New York City: Victor Panaligan, Telecommunications Services, New York City
+New York City: Victor Panaligan, Telecommunications Services, NYC

 Recognized by Maisem Jaloudi, Counseling, New York City: It is always a pleasure to work with Victor.
 He has helped our department with our phone switch and the issues that were occurring on the private line quickly and efficiently.
 Thank you Victor!

-Westchester: Sue Maxam, Center for Academic Excellence, Pleasantville/New York City
+Westchester: Sue Maxam, Center for Academic Excellence, Pleasantville/NYC

 Recognized by Allyson King, Center for Academic Excellence, Pleasantville: Sue has an innate ability to bring out the best in everyone she works with, and those who have the privilege of working with her closely are empowered to shine under her powerful and strategic leadership and vision.
 Thank you, Sue, for all you do for your colleagues and for Pace ~ we truly would be lost without you!

-New York City: Oneil Morgan*, Ed Media, New York City
+New York City: Oneil Morgan*, Ed Media, NYC

 Recognized by Martina Blackwood, Dean’s Office, Dyson College, New York City: I would like to nominate the members of Ed Media and IT who were instrumental in facilitating the quick renovation of a classroom during spring break.
 They not only prepared the computer for installation, but also worked with the outside vendor to ensure that the installation was completed on time.
 Ed Media specialists are also on hand to provide the appropriate training to all faculty who will use that classroom.
 IT techs rushed to the scene when there appeared to be technical troubles with the computer, and they resolved the matter quickly.
 Without their hard work, this renovation may not have come to fruition.
 Thanks to the entire team!